 Reliable.
 The expert’s methodology and conclusions must be reliable.
 See MRE 702.

 Probative Value.
-The probative value of the expert’s opinion, and the information comprising the basis of the opinion must not be substantially outweighed any unfair prejudice that could result from the expert’s testimony.
+The probative value of the expert’s opinion and the information comprising the basis of the opinion must not be substantially outweighed by any unfair prejudice that could result from the expert’s testimony.
 See Mil.
 R. Evid.
 403.